Wwwsylvia/oras-go/docs/Targets.md

 ## Content Stores

-In ORAS Go v2, a content store is an implementation of `Target`, more specifically, `GraphTarget`.
+In ORAS Go v2, a content store is an implementation of the `Target` interface—more specifically, `GraphTarget`.

 There are four built-in content stores defined in the library, they are:

 - Memory Store: Stores everything in memory
-- OCI Store: Stores content in format of OCI-Image layout on file system
+- OCI Store: Stores content in the OCI-Image layout on the file system
-- File Store: Stores location-addressable content on file system
+- File Store: Stores location-addressable content on the file system
-- Repository Store: Represents a remote artifact repository (e.g. `ghcr.io`, `docker.io`, etc.)
+- Repository Store: Communicates with remote artifact repositories (e.g. `ghcr.io`, `docker.io`, etc.)

 ### Memory Store

 The memory store is available at the `content/memory` package, it stores everything in memory where blob content are mapped to their descriptor.

-One common scenario for using a memory store is to build and store an artifact in the memory store first, and then later copy it as a whole to other stores, such as remote repositories.
+One common scenario for using a memory store is to build and store an artifact in the memory store first, and then later copy it as a whole to other stores, such as a remote repository.

 ### OCI Store

-The OCI store is available at the `content/oci` package, it follows the [`OCI image-spec v1.1.1`](https://github.com/opencontainers/image-spec/blob/v1.1.1/image-layout.md) to stores the blob contents on file system.
+The OCI store is available at the `content/oci` package, it follows the [`OCI image-spec v1.1.1`](https://github.com/opencontainers/image-spec/blob/v1.1.1/image-layout.md) to stores blob content on the file system.

-Suppose there is an artifact and its signature, it can be represented in the graph below:
+Suppose there is an artifact and its signature, they can be represented in the graph below:

 ```mermaid
 graph TD;